Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/smarttagdef/_index.md

 ---
-title: "SmartTagDef Class"
+title: "SmartTagDef"
 linktitle: "SmartTagDef"
-articleTitle: "SmartTagDef"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Contains elements that contain information for each smart tag defined for a shape or page."
 type: docs
 weight: 2400